 The decision to grant an exemption from the authorisation requirement under Article 58(2) is taken by the Commission, based on ECHA's recommendation.
-The Commission enjoys discretion in deciding whether or not to provide exemptions from authorisations pursuant to Article 58(2) REACH.
+The Commission enjoys discretion in deciding whether or not to provide exemptions from authorisations pursuant to Article 58(2) REACH within the limits of EU law, including the proportionality principle.
 It should however be recalled that the discretion to grant an exemption provided for in Article 58(2) of the REACH Regulation is an exception to the rule that the placing on the market and the use of substances of very high concern should be subject to authorisation, one of the purposes of which is to ensure they are phased out where economically and technically feasible (Article 55 of REACH).